• Home

 According to the Army, SOS is a program “designed specifically to meet the needs of our survivor population, with dedicated resources, and a commitment to providing first class service for as long as the family desires”.
 These services are available via different avenues at the state level or at your nearest Army base and may vary depending on the installation, location, and other factors.

 The Army isn’t the only branch of the service doing Gold Star outreach.
-The Air Force offers Gold Star military ID cards for surviving family members, giving them unrestricted base access for common areas where base events are held, but more importantly it allows them easy access to Family Readiness Centers to get help and emotional support.
+The Air Force offers Gold Star military ID cards for surviving family members, giving them unrestricted base access to common areas where base events are held, but more importantly, it allows them easy access to Family Readiness Centers to get help and emotional support.
 The Navy and Marine Corps also have their own Gold Star programs.

 Gold Star Survivor Resources